-We operate primarily through three business segments: diagnostic and information technology-based products and services for the veterinary market, which we refer to as the Companion Animal Group ("CAG"); water quality products ("Water"); and diagnostic products and services for livestock and poultry health and to ensure the quality and safety of milk and food, and improve bovine reproductive efficiency, which we refer to as Livestock, Poultry and Dairy ("LPD").
-Our Other operating segment combines and presents products for the human point-of-care medical diagnostics market ("OPTI Medical") with our pharmaceutical product line and our out-licensing arrangements because they do not meet the quantitative or qualitative thresholds for reportable segments.
+We operate primarily through three business segments: diagnostic and information technology-based products and services for the veterinary market, which we refer to as the Companion Animal Group ("CAG"); water quality products ("Water"); and diagnostic products and services for livestock and poultry health and to ensure the quality and safety of milk and food, and improve dairy efficiency, which we refer to as Livestock, Poultry and Dairy ("LPD").
+Our Other operating segment combines and presents products for the human point-of-care medical diagnostics market ("OPTI Medical") with our outlicensing arrangements because they do not meet the quantitative or qualitative thresholds for reportable segments.

 The performance of our business is particularly subject to various risks that are associated with doing business internationally.
-For the year ended December 31, 2017, sales of products and services to customers outside the U.S. accounted for approximately 39 percent of our overall revenue.
+For the year ended December 31, 2018, sales of products and services to customers outside the U.S. accounted for approximately 39% of our overall revenue.
 See "Part I, Item 1A.
 Risk Factors", "Part II, Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" and Note 15 to the consolidated financial statements for the year ended December 31, 2017, included in this Annual Report on Form 10-K for more information about our segments and revenue from customers outside of the U.S.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Part II, Item 8, Note 16.
+Segment Reporting" to the consolidated financial statements for the year ended December 31, 2018, included in this Annual Report on Form 10-K for more information about our segments and revenue from customers outside of the U.S.